 If, after numerous calibration attempts, you can’t get a result you like, you have four options:

-Make a frank assessment about the quality of your monitor.
+- New screen: Make a frank assessment about the quality of your monitor.
 If it’s a bit old, or rather cheap, or both, maybe it’s time to bequeath it to the kids, and buy yourself a better one.
-General info about monitors here.
+(General info about monitors here.)

-If you’re confident that your screen is new enough, and of high enough quality, then you should consider spending some extra money on a higher-level calibrator that gives more control over color.
+- New calibrator: If you’re confident that your screen is new enough, and of high enough quality, then you should consider spending some extra money on a higher-level calibrator that gives more control over colour.

 After one month has passed, the Spyder software will remind you to recalibrate.